VorVanille/vanilla_scripts/README.md

 nexus6p=angler

 Setting pixel will build a build with round icons and pixel blue theme

+Setting skye will build a build that is odexed and missing key packages for some carriers like sprint and fi.

 Seting public will change the build version from git-built to public.
 DO NOT DO THIS.
 THIS WAS PUT HERE FOR OFFICAL MAINTAINERS.